 - hands-on laboratory sessions focused on sample preparation and to include metabolic quenching and extraction procedures, intracellular and exometabolome samples and polar and non-polar extraction methods

 - hands-on laboratory sessions focused on sample analysis for untargeted metabolomics studies using an ACQUITY UPLC coupled to a Xevo QToF mass spectrometer

 - hands-on workshop focused on data processing and data analysis

 - hands-on workshop focused on an introduction to metabolite identification

 - question and answer session with the experts.

-The course is aimed at individuals with minimal experience of applying metabolomics in their research and no or limited experience of using a liquid chromatography - mass spectrometer.
-The attendees will leave the course understanding, and being able to apply, the metabolomics pipeline in their research.
+The course was aimed at individuals with minimal experience of applying metabolomics in their research and no or limited experience of using a liquid chromatography - mass spectrometer.
+The attendees will have left the course understanding, and being able to apply, the metabolomics pipeline in their research.

-This course is free, including travel and accommodation, for PhD students and selected post-doctoral researchers funded by NERC (subject to availability).
+This course was free, including travel and accommodation, for PhD students and selected post-doctoral researchers funded by NERC (subject to availability).